Tremont Theatre (Bronx)

 Tremont Theatre was a theater constructed in about 1910 with seating for 942.
 It was located on Webster Avenue and East 178th Street, beside a New York Telephone Company building.
-One of the earliest purpose-built cinemas, it was known by various names during its use including Tremont Yiddish Theatre, Cinema Tremont, Moss's Tremont Avenue and the Hamilton Theater.
-It was located on East Tremont Avenue.
+One of the earliest purpose-built cinemas, it was known by various names during its use including Tremont Yiddish Theatre, Cinema Tremont, Moss's Tremont Avenue, and the Hamilton Theater.
 The theater closed around 1960.